-I age my venison, so I don’t always need to marinade it, but it you want to marinade the meat to tenderize it even further or to give it more flavor, Italian dressing or a vinegar based marinade is a good choice.
+I age my venison, so I don’t always need to marinade it, but if you want to marinate the meat to tenderize it even further or to give it more flavor, Italian dressing or a vinegar-based marinade is a good choice.
 You might also want to run the steaks through a tenderizer or beat it with a meat hammer.
 Either way, this is a very simple and delicious recipe–one that you’ll make time and time again.

 First, get the water boiling for the pasta and put all ingredients in a pan for the red sauce and once the water is ready, toss in the pasta.
 Heat a frying pan with oil and coat the venison steaks with milk and then the breadcrumb and parmesan mixture.
 Fry the steaks to your liking and set them to the side.
 By then the pasta sauce will be ready, so pour it into a casserole dish and add your steaks.
 Then top with mozzarella cheese and heat just long enough to melt the cheese.
 Then pile some pasta on your plate, top with some sauce and then a steak.
 YUM!
 See how simple that was!

 Serving Size: 3/4 cup of pasta, 4.7 oz of sauce and 1 steak

 - 1/2 cup of milk (for dipping steaks into)